-You can find more information about 'Social care: assessment and eligibility' at www.rethink.org.
+at www.rethink.org.
 Or call our General Enquiries team on 0121 522 7007 and ask them to send you a copy of our factsheet.
-You can ask staff, a friend, or relative to get this information for you too.

 3. How and when do I get released from prison?

 How and when you are released will depend on the type of sentence you are serving.
 Some sentences are determinate.
 This means they have an end date.
 Others are indeterminate, which means there is no fixed end date.